AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

   1. Select **[!UICONTROL Login]** and log in to Report Builder.

   1. Select **[!UICONTROL Schedule]** in the [Report Builder hub](report-builder-hub.md).
   1. Select the **[!UICONTROL Legacy]** tab.
-The tab lists the legacy Report Builder based scheduled workbooks.
+The tab lists the legacy Report Builder based scheduled workbooks that you have created.

      ![Legacy workblooks](assets/upgrade-legacy-schedule.png)